RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 ### Conclusion

-I suspect that _10x is Easier Than 2x_ is a book that I will reference repeatedly over the years, in the same way that I re-read this duo's other books.
+_10x is Easier Than 2x_ is a book that I will reference repeatedly over the years, in the same way that I re-read other books by this pair of authors.
 Highly recommended.

 For more info, check out [10xeasierbook.com](https://10xeasierbook.com/).